awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-stepfunctions-statemachineversion.md

 ## Examples<a name="aws-resource-stepfunctions-statemachineversion--examples"></a>

-The following example shows how you can create multiple versions of the same state machine with a CloudFormation template\.
+The following CloudFormation template examples show how you can create multiple versions of the same state machine and publish a version using the latest revision of a state machine\.

 ### Publish multiple state machine versions<a name="aws-resource-stepfunctions-statemachineversion--examples--Publish_multiple_state_machine_versions"></a>